ccloc

 Type: string

 Defines an event parameter XML file to extract the information from the XML file: eventID, event type, originID, origin time, magnitude, latitude, longitude and depth.
 Furthermore arrivals and picks are collected to define the arrival times and the phase hints.
-If xml is not set, the parameters are read from the SeisComP3 database.
+If xml is not selected, the parameters are read from the SeisComP database.

 EXAMPLE: @DATADIR@/ccloc/baseID/baseID.xml